How Congress, trial lawyers, unions hobble the U.S. in race with China to develop driverless cars

 Lyft, which predicts it will start offering driverless rides in five years, requires many of its drivers to agree to go to arbitration and prevent them from going to court to settle disputes.

-Republicans, however, said the Democratic demands go too far and would allow a rush of lawsuits over issues that have nothing to do with safety, like problems with vehicles’ air condition or radio.
+Republicans, however, said the Democratic demands go too far and would allow a rush of lawsuits over issues that have nothing to do with safety, such as problems with vehicles’ air conditioning or radio.

 Meanwhile, the unions want to put the breaks on driverless cars until Congress addresses the shock to the workforce.

-The AFL-CIO’s Transportation Trades Department, a coalition of 33 unions, declined comment, is pressing lawmakers to provide job retraining and jobless benefits for workers replaced by driverless cars and other artificial intelligence (AI) technology.
+The AFL-CIO labor federation’s Transportation Trades Department, a coalition of 33 unions, which declined comment, is pressing lawmakers to provide job retraining and jobless benefits for workers replaced by driverless cars and other artificial intelligence technology.

 “In commercial driving alone, 3 million workers will have their jobs displaced or fundamentally changed by automation,” the group’s president, Greg Regan, told the House consumer protection and commerce subcommittee last month.
 “We must balance a desire to lead the world in transportation and safety with the need of American families to provide for their families and live and retire with economic security.”